ethancavanaugh/craftinginterpreters-ec/README.md

-An interpreter for the lox language, based on the book Crafting Interpreters by Robert Nystrom
+An interpreter for the craftinginterpreters.lox language, based on the book Crafting Interpreters by Robert Nystrom